IRypS/ProjectNodeJsPrueba/README.md

 # ProjectNodeJsPrueba
-Un projecto cualquiera de node js con ES6
+A random project using  ES6